xulihang/BasicCAT-website/imagetrans/index.md

 ### Accurate text recognition

-* Support multiple OCRs
+* Support multiple OCR engines with custom plugins support

-   It supports online OCR services such as Google, Baidu and Youdao, and offline OCR engines such as mangaOCR, Tesseract, PaddleOCR and the system's built-in OCR engine.
-See [FAQ](/imagetrans/faq/) for the usage and the list of supported OCRs.

-   In addition, you can also call other OCR services by writing plug-ins.

-* Support major languages

-   The OCRs used support all the major languages in the world.
+* Support major languages in the world

-* Employ a variety of image processing methods to improve the results
+* Employ image preprocessing, text replacing and spell checking to improve the results

-   * Remove background
-   * Strip Japanese furigana
-   * Convert vertically aligned images to horizontally aligned

-* Post-processing of the text: remove line breaks, spaces
-* Use spellcheck to improve the result

 Examples: